Gilberto (footballer, born 1993): Fiorentina

 On 22 July 2015, Gilberto moved abroad after signing a contract with Italian Serie A side Fiorentina, for a rumoured fee of R$ 3.4 million.
 He made his debut abroad on 23 August, starting in a 2–0 home win against Milan.

 On 1 February 2016, after featuring rarely, Gilberto was loaned to fellow Serie A side Hellas Verona until the end of the season.
 He moved to Serie B side Latina also in a temporary deal on 31 August, before returning to his home country with Vasco da Gama, also on loan, on 31 January 2017.

 Fluminense

 On 29 December 2017, Gilberto agreed to a one-year loan deal with Fluminense.
 His loan was renewed for a further year on 2 January 2019, and he became an undisputed starter for the club in that year.

 On 26 December 2019, Fiorentina announced that 50% of Gilberto's economic rights were sold to Fluminense.
 He signed a contract until July 2022 with the club.

 Benfica

 On 8 August 2020, Gilberto agreed to a five-year deal with Portuguese Primeira Liga side S.L.
 Benfica.
-He was a regular starter in the most of the campaign, but lost his starting spot to Diogo Gonçalves in May, and was subsequently deemed surplus to requirements by manager Jorge Jesus.
+He was a regular starter for most of the campaign, but lost his starting spot to Diogo Gonçalves in May, and was subsequently deemed surplus to requirements by manager Jorge Jesus.

+Bahia

+On 9 July 2023, Brazilian side Bahia announced the signing of Gilberto on a contract until 31 December 2026, for a fee of €2.5 million, which could rise to €3 million with add-ons.